arseniosch/MPS-Matrix-Generator/README.md

 # MPS-to-Matrices
 MPS (Mathematical Programming System) refers to a file format for presenting and archiving linear programming (LP) and mixed integer programming problems.
-In this program, .mps files are used as input in order to generate (output) the matrices A, b, c, constraints-matrices of a LP or Mixed Integer problem and visualize them as arrays.
+In this program, .mps files are used as input in order to generate (output) the matrices A, b, c, constraints-matrices of an LP or Mixed Integer problem and visualize them as arrays.
 For example, a sample model written in MPS format is:

     NAME MY_LP
     ROWS